TaivasZhang/Song.Recommender/README.md

 #### Learn more about this [Project](Million%20Song%20slides.pdf).

-&copy; 2020 Skye Zhang.
+Copyright &copy; 2020 by Skye Zhang.
 All rights reserved.